GPU-Accelerated Belief Propagation for Program Analysis: Introduction

+Second, BP with local structures~\cite{wu2025belief} has not yet been explored in GPU-based implementations, although it is theoretically efficient.
+In program analysis, probabilistic constraints often exhibit inherent local structures, where many variable assignments share the same probability value.
+A typical example is the probabilistic Horn constraints in the form of \(p:x_1\land\cdots\land x_n\rightarrow y\), which is ubiquitous in modeling program semantics.
+While traditional BP requires an exponential number of operations (\(O(n\cdot2^n)\)) to marginalize over \(n\) variables in such a constraint, BP with local structures can reduce this complexity to linear time (\(O(n)\)) by grouping assignments with identical probabilities and extracting common terms.
+However, existing GPU-based approaches typically rely on dense tabular representations that fail to capture these computational redundancies.
+Consequently, due to these limitations in generality and algorithmic efficiency, CPU-based approaches~\cite{wu2025belief,mooij2010libdai} still remain the preferred choice for program analysis applications.

+We present FastLBP, a GPU-accelerated BP framework designed for program analysis.
+First, to accommodate diverse update strategies required in program analysis, we propose a unified representation for user-specified update strategies.
+We further develop a dependency analysis algorithm that identifies groups of messages that can be updated safely in parallel.
+By partitioning edges into ordered groups, FastLBP preserves the semantics of user-specified update strategies while enabling parallel execution.
+Second, to address the inefficiency caused by traditional BP, we incorporate BP with local structures into our GPU design.
+We organize messages and factor configurations in a compact layout to enable efficient memory access.
+We further design a GPU execution scheme that maps each message computation to a thread, where each thread evaluates a sequence of sub-messages.
+This design reduces the computational complexity by efficiently implementing BP with local structures.

 We conduct extensive experiments to evaluate the efficiency and accuracy of our algorithm.
-We implement the proposed algorithm in a prototype system and compare it with state-of-the-art approaches~\cite{wu2025localstructure, zhou2024pgmax}.
-Our evaluation uses the same eight real-world Java programs (ranging from 292 to 529 KLOC) as prior work~\cite{raghothaman2018bingo} for datarace analysis.
-Experimental results show that: (1) compared to the state-of-the-art sequential method~\cite{wu2025localstructure}, our approach achieves an average speedup of 2.14$\times$ while maintaining the accuracy; (2) compared to the state-of-the-art GPU-based method~\cite{zhou2024pgmax}, our approach achieves an average speedup of 5.56$\times$, also preserving accuracy.
+We implement FastLBP in a prototype system and compare it with state-of-the-art approaches~\cite{wu2025belief,zhou2024pgmax}.
+We evaluate FastLBP using two representative approaches: SmartFL, a probabilistic fault localization approach, and BINGO, a Bayesian program analysis approach, to demonstrate the effectiveness of our approach.
+Experimental results show that: (1) compared to the state-of-the-art CPU-based approach~\cite{wu2025belief}, our approach achieves average speedups of $17.42\times$ and $2.82\times$ on SmartFL and BINGO, respectively, while maintaining the accuracy.
+Compared to the state-of-the-art GPU-based approach~\cite{zhou2024pgmax}, our approach achieves an average speedup of $6.14\times$ on SmartFL.
+(2) FastLBP supports update strategies used in BINGO that are not supported by existing GPU-based approaches, highlighting its advantage in enabling flexible update strategies.